AtyamAnudeep/AI-voice-assistant-ubuntu/README.md

 # AI-voice-assistant-ubuntu

+Used various python libraries like gtts, speech_recognition, etc..
-An assistant which talks to you and helps you to open various websites.
+An assistant which talks to you and also helps you to open facebook, youtube, github and other websites on voice activation.